aws-samples/amazon-lookout-for-metrics-samples/next_steps/readable_alerts/README.md

 ![Email Preview](static/imgs/img18.png)

 That's it!
-You can continue on below to epxlore more advanced options.
+You can continue on below to explore more advanced options.

 ## Extending The Solution